Miretz/csvs/README.md

 # csvs

-Command Line tool written in OCaml for searching rows in CSV files.
+Command Line tool written in OCaml for displaying and searching in CSV files.

 <img src="screenshot.png" />